A Proactive Approach to Data Loss Prevention

 Keep in mind that this method is not limited to expert hackers.
 Image steganography toolkits are widely available, with hundreds of free apps on the market.
 These tools are extremely easy to use—some are even drag and drop—with no code necessary.
 This means that any amateur with malicious intent has the potential to abuse image steganography.
 Therefore, the best way – and likely the only way – to safeguard your business against the risk of steganography attacks is to take a proactive approach and not rely on anti-steganography detection.

-Becoming Anti-Steganography with Votiro
+Anti-Steganography with Votiro

 Votiro’s content disarm and reconstruction technology overcomes image steganography challenges because of its unique approach to sanitizing files.
 For email channels in particular, where DLP is a major concern, the Votiro Email Connector can be installed on a Microsoft Exchange Edge server and focused on any SMTP traffic, whether it is inbound or outbound.
 All traffic would be pointed to the Microsoft Exchange server to allow for sanitization and removal of steganography.

-How?
-Votiro’s technology breaks the file down into its basic objects and reconstructs a new clean file using only the file’s vendor-approved objects.
+As an advanced CDR solution, Votiro Cloud breaks the file down into its basic objects and reconstructs a new clean file using only the file’s vendor-approved objects.
 This ensures that each individual section and metadata is fully cleansed of any threat.
 Even when no malicious activity has been detected, Votiro’s technology still protects against inbound and outbound image steganography attacks and prevents data loss and other damage by taking this proactive approach, cleaning all non-standard and hidden code from the file.
 All this is done in microseconds, with no obstruction to the user, and the reconstructed and sanitized file preserves the integrity and functionality of the original file, combining the highest levels of security and productivity.